 The 1950s: the founders fall out

 On his return, Overy was distraught at this treatment, writing: “I am staggered by your attitude to me having suffered three and a half months’ great cruelty.
 I got away from Northampton expecting to receive the help of my partners.
 It is not money I want, it is merely a life that will continue my association with a firm I love and helped to found.”
 The reality, however, was that Tom Overy was no longer fit to work: “a sad end to a great career.”
-He died 13 years later, at the age of 80.
+He died 13 years later at the age of 80.

-By 1960, A&O was known as one of the top firms of solicitors.
+By 1960 A&O was known as one of the top firms of solicitors.
 In fact, the magic circle as we know it today was pretty complete: Slaughter and May, Linklaters & Paines, Freshfields and A&O were considered the big four.
 Links and Slaughters led the way for corporate work, but A&O had a good litigation practice.
-After Tom Overy’s retirement, a triumvirate of partners took over, but in reality only one of these called the shots.
+After Tom Overy’s retirement, a triumvirate of partners took over, though in reality only one of these called the shots.
 Jim Thomson was fiercely ambitious, an incredible client-winner and widely regarded as one of the finest commercial lawyers in the City.

 The 1970s: testing times

 The unexpected death of Jim Thomson in 1971 sent shockwaves through the City and caused the chairman of one bank to predict: “That will be the end of Allen & Overy.”
-Nevertheless, the firm carried on and the atmosphere softened under the new regime.
+Nevertheless, the firm carried on, and the atmosphere softened under the new regime.
 “It no longer became out of place to continue to call a colleague by his first name after he had been made a partner.”

 The 1980s and 1990s: into the modern age